All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide: GLP-1 Receptor Activation

 Semaglutide is a synthetic analog of human glucagon-like peptide-1 (GLP-1).
 It binds to GLP-1 receptors in the pancreas, central nervous system, and gastrointestinal tract.
 Its therapeutic actions include stimulating glucose-dependent insulin secretion, suppressing glucagon release, slowing gastric emptying, and acting on hypothalamic appetite centers to reduce hunger.
-FDA-approved for type 2 diabetes (Ozempic) and chronic weight management (Wegovy), semaglutide has one of the most comprehensive clinical trial databases of any medication in its class.
+FDA-approved for type 2 diabetes (Ozempic) and chronic weight management (Wegovy), semaglutide has one of the most thorough clinical trial databases of any medication in its class.

 TB-500: Thymosin Beta-4 Fragment Activity

-TB-500 is the synthetic version of the active region of thymosin beta-4 (T-beta-4), a 43-amino-acid peptide that is naturally present in nearly all human cells.
+TB-500 is the synthetic version of the active region of thymosin beta-4 (T-beta-4), a 43-amino-acid peptide that's naturally present in nearly all human cells.
 Thymosin beta-4 plays a central role in actin regulation, cell migration, angiogenesis, and wound healing.
 TB-500 replicates many of these functions as a smaller, more targeted molecule.

 In preclinical research, TB-500 has demonstrated the ability to promote tissue repair across multiple systems: cardiac tissue, skin, corneal tissue, muscle, and connective tissue.
 Its mechanism involves upregulation of actin, promotion of cell migration to injury sites, reduction of inflammatory cytokines, and stimulation of new blood vessel formation.
 TB-500 also appears to modulate inflammatory responses, reducing excessive inflammation without suppressing the immune system's ability to respond to genuine threats.